 We focus our research and product development on treatments for severe genetic diseases.
-Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our potential products, are based on estimates.
+Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our products, are based on estimates.
 These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, or market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
 The number of patients may turn out to be lower or more difficult to identify than expected.
-Additionally, the potentially addressable patient population for our potential products may be limited or may not be amenable to treatment with our potential products.
-For instance, in our lovo-cel and eli-cel programs, we have received notice of safety events of acute myeloid leukemia or myelodysplastic syndrome, and additional such events may be reported in the future.
-The market opportunity for our gene therapies may be negatively impacted even if our gene therapies ultimately receive marketing approval.
+Additionally, the potentially addressable patient population for our products or product candidates may be limited or may not be amenable to treatment with our products or product candidates, as applicable.
+For instance, in our lovo-cel and SKYSONA programs, we have received notice of safety events of acute myeloid leukemia or myelodysplastic syndrome, and additional such events may be reported in the future.
+The market opportunity for our gene therapies may be negatively impacted even if and as our gene therapies receive marketing approval.

-Even if we obtain significant market share for a product within an approved indication, because the potential target populations for our potential products are small, we may never achieve profitability without obtaining marketing approval for additional indications.
+Even if we obtain significant market share for a product within an approved indication, because the potential target populations for our products and product candidates are small, we may never achieve profitability without obtaining marketing approval for additional indications.

-Any of these factors may negatively affect our ability to generate revenues from sales of our potential products and our ability to achieve and maintain profitability and, as a consequence, our business may suffer.
+Any of these factors may negatively affect our ability to generate revenues from sales of our products and our ability to achieve and maintain profitability and, as a consequence, our business may suffer.

-\We rely on a complex supply chain for beti-cel, eli-cel, and lovo-cel.
-The manufacture and delivery of LVV and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support our clinical programs and commercialization following marketing approval if and when obtained.
-In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support commercialization following marketing approval if and when obtained.
+We rely on a complex supply chain for ZYNTEGLO, SKYSONA, and lovo-cel.
+The manufacture and delivery of LVV and drug products present significant challenges for us, and we may not be able to produce our vector and drug products at the quality, quantities, locations or timing needed to support our clinical programs and commercialization.
+In addition, we may encounter challenges with engaging or coordinating with qualified treatment centers needed to support commercialization.

-We rely on third parties to manufacture the LVV and the drug product for any clinical trials that we conduct, and we intend to rely on third parties for the supply of LVV and drug product for commercialization following any marketing approval, if and when obtained.
-We have not secured all of the commercial-scale manufacturing capacity that we anticipate requiring for the commercialization of our therapies to meet our forecasts beyond the potential launch, if they should receive marketing approval.
-If we fail to secure adequate capacity to manufacture our drug products or LVV used in the manufacture of our drug products in accordance with our forecasts beyond the potential launch of our therapies, we may be unable to execute on our development and commercialization plans on the timing that we expect, or at all.
+We rely on third parties to manufacture the LVV and the drug product for any clinical trials that we conduct, and we intend to rely on third parties for the supply of LVV and drug product for commercialization of our approved products.
+We have not secured all of the commercial-scale manufacturing capacity that we anticipate requiring for the commercialization of our therapies to meet our forecasts beyond the planned launch.
+If we fail to secure adequate capacity to manufacture our drug products or LVV used in the manufacture of our drug products in accordance with our forecasts beyond the planned launch of our therapies, we may be unable to execute on our development and commercialization plans on the timing that we expect, or at all.